 - dry mouth

 - feelings of dizziness or mental confusion.

-- Signs of serotonin syndrome include:
+Risk of serotonin syndrome

 The following links provide further information on St John's wort.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-Can I take St John's Wort with other medicines Medsafe, NZ
+Can I take St John's Wort with other medicines?
+Medsafe, NZ

 St John's wort Patient Info, UK